A Communication-First Account of Explanation: Preliminaries: Context and Causation

+Most philosophers will grant this.
+Pragmatic theories, though, take this idea further: to judge whether a candidate explanation is successful, one must know what prompted the need for the explanation in the first place, and what it would take to satisfy that need.
+Consider a variant of an example from \cite{gardenfors1980PragmaticApproachExplanations}.

 \begin{example}[Holiday Tan] Alice sees her friend Bob after returning from a work trip to Rome.
-She is noticeably more tanned than when Bob last saw her; envious, he asks, `why are you so tanned?'.
+She is noticeably more tanned than when Bob last saw her; he asks, `why are you so tanned?'.
 She replies, `I was just in Rome!'. \end{example} We can make two observations here.
 First, given what Bob already knows, he can -- upon hearing Alice's answer -- reasonably infer that it was sunny when she was in Rome, that she spent time outside while she was there, and so on.
 What makes it seem like a good explanation is, at least in part, that Bob is able to draw all of these conclusions from Alice's answer.
-Second, if Bob also happens to know that it was raining in Rome all week, then it may not be as good of an explanation.
+Second, if Bob also happens to know that it was raining in Rome all week, then it is not as good of an explanation.
 It may also be a poor explanation if Bob already knows that Alice was in Rome.
 In such contexts, the explanatory question evidently persists even after Alice's statement.

-As the example makes clear, then, Bob's epistemic state is relevant in at least two ways.
-First, it helps determine what the range of possible answers could be in the first place.
-Second, it draws attention to what explanations do for us.
-In the example, Alice's answer to Bob's question helps \textit{demystify} a fact that might have seemed initially surprising, or worthy of explanation.
-That is, given what he already knows, he is able to trace the sequence of events that led to Alice's tan; this pinpoints an important sense in which Alice's answer provides a \textit{good} explanation.
-Rather than being peripheral to explanation, then, pragmatic facts (such as Bob's background knowledge and downstream interests) seem crucial in accounting for why we have a practice of giving and receiving explanations at all.
+Both observations suggest that communicative context is relevant to assessing the explanation given.
+When successful, Alice's answer to Bob's question \textit{demystifies} a fact that was initially surprising, or worthy of explanation.
+Given what Bob already knows, he is able to trace the sequence of events that led to Alice's tan; rather than being peripheral to explanation, contextual facts (such as Bob's background knowledge and downstream interests) seem crucial in accounting for why we have a practice of giving and receiving explanations at all.

-Assuming we take these considerations seriously, what should our account of explanation look like?
-Famously, \cite{vanfraassen1980ScientificImage} argues that context is a central and irreducible feature of explanation, and that if we completely draw out the repercussions of context dependence, then no special explanatory relation may even be needed.
-The role of explanation, on this view, is simply to ``satisfy our desires [\dots] for descriptive information'' (p.
-153).
-While \citet{vanfraassen1977PragmaticsExplanationb, vanfraassen1980ScientificImage} offers a sketch of an account of explanation along these lines, too little detail is given to enable proper comparison with competing accounts.
-As \cite{kitcher1987VanFraassenExplanation} observe, an unanalysed notion of \emph{relevance} plays a fundamental role in van Fraassen's proposal; characterising this relevance notion, though, seems exactly what's at stake in giving a theory of explanation \citep{strevens2008DepthAccountScientific}.